-The behaviors of the ionosphere are already studied in a number of other related fields, which is important for looking at the ionospheric effects in InSAR.
+The behaviors of the ionosphere are already studied in a number of other related fields, which is important for studying the ionospheric effects in InSAR.
 By processing four representative Sentinel-1 InSAR stacks acquired at different latitudes and different local times of a day (or orbit directions), we find that the ionospheric effects are very strong for data acquired at low-latitudes (geomagnetic latitude) on ascending tracks (dusk-side of the Sentinel-1 dawn-dusk orbit).
 The introduced phase must be removed in order to get usable results from time series analysis.
 For data acquired at low-latitudes on descending tracks (dawn-side of the Sentinel-1 dawn-dusk orbit) and at mid-latitudes on ascending tracks, the ionospheric effects are small, but improvement after correction is still clear in the time series analysis results.
 In these cases, ionospheric correction may be more important when exploring transient fault motion.
 For data acquired at mid-latitudes on descending tracks, ionospheric effects are mostly small enough to be ignored, and corrections are therefore not recommended.
-The errors introduced by ionosphere are mostly long-wavelength signals, and therefore ionospheric correction can be important for measuring large-scale tectonic motion.